 Pursue a life of self-mastery.
 If everyone worked on their own thoughts and habits, there would be less people getting into trouble and more people better able to get them out.
 Work on yourself and a world of opportunities will arise to help others.
 You’ll discover doors where you only saw walls.
 We are all connected and have an effect on one another.
 Progress within yourself and you’ll create progress outside yourself.
 Change yourself and you’ll change the world.

 Can you please give us your favorite “Life Lesson Quote”?
 Can you share how that was relevant to you in your life?

 “Follow your bliss” by Joseph Campbell.
 When I was a little boy I knew what I wanted to do.
 Play all the time.
 I ran around the forest pretending to rescue people.
 As I became a man, I did what I thought other people wanted me to do.
-I was not living out of my own center and would never have been fully deeply satisfied even if I was a millionaire.
-I hated to run because it hurt so much and pretending to rescue people is not cool when your 24.
+I was not living out of my own center and would never have been fully, deeply satisfied even if I was a millionaire.
+I hated to run because it hurt so much and pretending to rescue people is not cool when you’re 24.
 It took tragic events to guide me back to my path.
 9–11 is the reason I became a first responder.
 The Boston Marathon bombing is the reason I became a runner.
 My own suffering is the reason I became an advocate to help others who suffer.
 Find what you feel the world is missing and then give it to them.
 By doing what makes you happy, you create more happiness.
 Follow your bliss and your life becomes your play.
 That thing you want to do, but scares you, that idea you think people will laugh at and nobody will understand, that’s where your bliss is.
 Do that.

 How can our readers follow you on social media?